nms-scribe/cosmopoeia/idea.md

     * report warning "Not enough populated cells for requested number of cultures." -- TODO: This should also warn about why the cells can't be populated.

 * let cultures = select_cultures(count)
-* let centers = d3.quadtree -- TODO: What does this do?
+* let centers = d3.quadtree -- This seems to be some sort of graphical index thingie
 * let colors = get_colors(count) -- I think this is just colors for the map and can safely be ignored
 * let codes = []
 * for culture in cultures: